Black Rock Forest: Facilities

-During the Stillman and Harvard eras, the forest administration worked out of what is now known as the Old Forest Headquarters, on Continental Avenue, just across Route 9W from one of the main access points.
-It can still house 15 guests.
-It also has a lawn for recreational activities, a tree and shrub nursery, weather station, storage barn and woodshop.
+During the Stillman and Harvard eras, the forest administration worked out of what is now known as the Old Headquarters, on Continental Avenue, just across Route 9W from one of the main access points.
+It can still house 5 guests.
+It also has a lawn for recreational activities, a tree and shrub nursery, weather station, storage barn and wood shop.

 When the Consortium took over, it decided to build several facilities to allow education and research to take place in the forest itself, the first new construction in the forest since the 19th century.
 All are green buildings, in keeping with the forest's mission, that have won their architects some awards.

-The main building is the Center for Science and Education, a 9,000-square foot (810 m²) structure erected in 1999 with grants from the National Science Foundation, Kresge Foundation and other donors.
-It has a wet and dry laboratory, 1,150 square feet (104 m²) of classrooms (with labs of their own) designed for levels from kindergarten through undergraduate, and space for up to 60 visitors to stay overnight.
-The 700-square foot (63 m²) dry lab also has refrigerators, freezers, centrifuges, distilled water and a fume hood.
+The main building is the Center for Science and Education, a 9,000-square foot (810 m2) structure erected in 1999 with grants from the National Science Foundation, Kresge Foundation and other donors.
+It has a wet and dry laboratory, plus 1,150 square feet (104 m2) of classrooms (with labs of their own) designed for levels from kindergarten through undergraduate.
+The 700-square foot (63 m2) dry lab also has refrigerators, freezers, centrifuges, distilled water and a fume hood.
 Archived data from forest research and observation goes back to 1930 in some cases.
 Wired and wireless Internet access is available.

 Next to the Center is the Forest Lodge, built in 2005 as the primary center for overnight stays in the Forest.
 Sixty people can spend the night here, sleeping four to eight to a room.
 A central Commons can accommodate 140 for lectures and 65 for meals prepared in the kitchen, and the deck offers a view of the surrounding mountains.

 The third building in this main complex is the Solar Pavilion, on a small rise behind the Science Center.
 It is an unwalled shelter built of red pine harvested within the forest.
-Its 32 solar panels on its sloping, south-facing roof, which when combined with 48 more on the Center for Science and Education provided 26,000 kilowatt hours of electricity in their first 11 months of operation, about half the building's total demand.
-During daylight in summer it can provide all the building's power.
+It has 32 solar panels on its sloping, south-facing roof, which, when combined with 48 more on the Center for Science and Education, provided 26,000 kilowatt hours of electricity in their first 11 months of operation (about half the building's total demand).
+During daylight in summer, it can provide all the building's power.
 Underneath the roof are two large picnic tables and real-time monitors for the solar power system to allow the Pavilion's use as an outdoor classroom.

 Away from this complex are two other buildings.
-The 1834 Chatsfield Stone House, located along the Continental Road between Arthurs and Tamarack ponds, the only remaining structure from the area's past uses, was rebuilt after a 1912 fire and is now a museum.
-Its exhibits relate not only to the past human uses of the forest but to its natural history, and include a short nearby interpretive trail designed to teach tree identification.
+The 1834 Chatfield Stone House, located along the Continental Road between Arthur's and Tamarack ponds, the only remaining structure from the area's past uses, was rebuilt after a 1912 fire and is now a museum.
+Its exhibits relate not only to the past human uses of the forest but to its natural history.
 Some educational programs are based here, and it too can be used for overnight stays (albeit without electricity or running water) with forest permission.